The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Results

 \subsection{Impact of angular resolution}

 In real observations the angular resolution of the instrument to generate $y$-maps is a limiting factor to correctly recover the features of the galaxy clusters.
 For this reason, we examine the impact of different angular resolutions on the proposed approach to infer the morphology.

-We analyze all the clusters catalogue at low, medium and high redshifts ($i.e.$ $z=0$, 0.45 and 1.03), investigating 4 different angular resolutions typical of current millimetre instruments.
+We analyse all the clusters catalogue at low, medium and high redshifts ($i.e.$ $z=0$, 0.45 and 1.03), investigating 4 different angular resolutions typical of current millimetre instruments.
 We convolve each map with a simple Gaussian beam pattern having several FWHMs corresponding to instruments that have already detected several clusters in millimetric band by means of the tSZ effect.
-Therefore, we use $5^{\prime\prime}$ as ALMA (Atacama Large Millimeter Array) \citep{Kitayama2016}, $20^{\prime\prime}$ as NIKA2 instrument at IRAM telescope \citep{Adam2018,Perotto2020}, $1^{\prime}$ as SPT (South Pole Telescope) \citep{Bocquet2019,Bleem2020,Huang2020} or ACT (Atacama Cosmology Telescope) \citep{Hasselfield2013,Hilton2018}, and $5^{\prime}$ as Planck \citep{Planck2016_SZ}.
+Therefore, we use $5^{\prime\prime}$ as ALMA (Atacama Large Millimeter Array) \citep{Kitayama2016}, $20^{\prime\prime}$ as NIKA2 instrument at IRAM telescope \citep{Adam2018,Perotto2020}, $1^{\prime}$ as SPT (South Pole Telescope) \citep{Bocquet2019,Bleem2020,Huang2020} or ACT (Atacama Cosmology Telescope) \citep{Hasselfield2013,Hilton2018}, and $5^{\prime}$ as \textit{Planck} \citep{Planck2016_SZ}.
 In Fig.~\ref{fig:smoothing} we show the $\mathcal{C}$ parameter $vs$ $M$ (left panels) and $\log_{10}\chi$ (right panels), estimated after having convolved the maps with the four angular resolutions, for all the $y$-maps at the three reference redshifts.
-In each panel the black points are the values for mock $y$-maps, which at $z=0$ have an angular resolution equal to that one of ALMA.
-The linear fit parameters, such as the slope, $a$, the normalization, $b$, as well as the Pearson correlation coefficient, $p$, are reported in Tab.~\ref{tab1} and Tab.~\ref{tab2}.
+In each panel the black points are the values for mock $y$-maps, which at $z=0$ have an angular resolution equal to that of ALMA.
+The linear fit parameters, such as the slope, $a$, the normalization, $b$, as well as the Pearson correlation coefficient, $r$, are reported in Tab.~\ref{tab1} and Tab.~\ref{tab3}.
 We like remind that points at the extreme limits of $M$ and $\log_{10}\chi$, at all redshifts, are prone to the low number of objects in each bin.
 We neglect all bins with less than 10 objects.
 Although at $z=0$ (top panel) even the lowest angular resolution is still able to appreciate the morphology of the disturbed clusters, when we increase the redshift it is clear that we can apply this approach only for high angular resolution (< arcmin) experiments.